 (g) Complaints about infringement on human rights, intellectual properties or copy rights as well as incidents or matters involving corrupt conduct

-(h) Complaints about other additional items as specified by the Board of Directors or the Audit Committee.
+(h) Complaints about other additional items as specified by the Board of Directors or the Audit and Corporate Governance Committee.